borfast/acmemegastore/README.md

 If you want to run the supplied unit tests you need to install additional
 dependencies: `pip install -r requirements/dev.txt`.
 This will install all the regular dependencies plus the ones needed for running the tests.
-The tests can then be run with `python -m unittest`.
-As stated above, it is not required to have Redis running nor access to the data API, since these services are all mocked in the tests.
+The tests can then be run with `pytest`.
+As stated above, it is not required to have Redis running nor access to the data API, since these services are all mocked.

 When you're done, you can delete the virtualenv with this command:
 `pyenv virtualenv-delete acmemegastore`